-The Louisiana State Constitution guarantees that "[a]t each stage of the proceedings, every person is entitled to assistance of counsel of his choice, or appointed by the court if he is indigent and charged with an offense punishable by imprisonment.
-The legislature shall provide for a uniform system for securing and compensating qualified counsel for indigents."
+The Louisiana State Constitution guarantees that "... at each stage of the proceedings, every person is entitled to assistance of counsel of his choice, or appointed by the court if he is indigent and charged with an offense punishable by imprisonment...It is the responsibility of the legislature to provide for a uniform system for securing and compensating qualified counsel for indigents."

-- Louisiana State Constitution, 1974, Article 1, §13
+- Louisiana State Constitution, 1974, Article I, §13